vizv/scripts/docs/adv-rumors.rst

 In adventure mode, start a conversation with someone.
 This tool will:

 - Add all words to keywords for easier filtering/searching everywhere
-- Additional 'slay' keyword for all relevant instances
+- Additional 'slay' and 'kill' keyword for all instances of slew/slain in the choice's text

 Overlay
 -------

 This script also provides an overlay that is managed by the `gui/overlay` framework.
-When the `gui/adv-rumors` overlay is enabled, the script will automatically run on the convesration screen, introducing additional keywords.
+When the `adv-rumors.conversation` overlay is enabled, the script will automatically run on the convesration screen, introducing additional keywords.